 She began her public service as an appointed member of the ad hoc committee that established Woodbridge Government Access TV in 2001, serving as chair of that committee as it transitioned to a commission.
 From 2012 to 2015 Sheila also served as chair of the Commission on the Use of Publicly Owned Property (CUPOP) while it contributed to the process of creating the Town’s current Plan of Conservation and Development.
 She also worked as Deputy Registrar of Voters from 2015-2017 and has been a member of the Sperry Park Committee since 2011.

 In addition to her wide range of experience on boards and commissions, Sheila brings to the Board of Selectmen a professional background in communications and public relations, which includes past positions with the United Nations Department of Public Information in NYC, the Citywide Youth Coalition in New Haven, Woodbridge Town Hall, and her current job at Yale University where she is Director of Communications and Content Strategy in the Office of International Affairs.
 She holds a Bachelor of Fine Arts degree in Media Arts and Advertising from the School of Visual Arts in New York City.

 Sheila also has wide-ranging community experience having served on the Board of Directors for several local non-profits, including the Amity Teen Center and the League of Women Voters – Amity.
 She is currently the president of the Board of Directors of the East Side Burying Ground Association.

-Sheila and her husband have lived in Woodbridge since 1997 and have three children who graduated from Beecher; the two youngest currently attend Amity Regional High School and the eldest is a junior at Syracuse University.
-In her spare time, she enjoys genealogy research and has traced her maternal lines back to several of the families who settled the Town of Woodbridge in the 1660s.
+Sheila and her husband have lived in Woodbridge since 1997 and have three grown children who graduated from the Beecher and Amity school districts.
+She enjoys writing about local history and genealogy research and has traced her maternal lines back to several of the families who settled Woodbridge in the 1640s.